"There are many important reasons to get vaccinated. Talk to your doctor to make sure you are up-to-date on the vaccines that are right for you.

 Take the capsule on an empty stomach, at least 1 hour before a meal.

 Swallow the capsule as quickly as possible after placing it in your mouth.
 Take with a full glass of cold or lukewarm water or other beverage.
 Do not use warm or hot drinks such as coffee, tea, or warm milk.
 The liquid you use to help swallow the typhoid vaccine capsule should not be warmer than your body temperature (98.6 degrees F).

 Do not crush, chew, or break a typhoid vaccine capsule.
 Swallow the pill whole.
-The enteric-coated pill has a special coating to release the vaccine slowly into your body.
-Breaking the pill could damage this coating.
+The enteric coated pill has a special coating to protect your stomach.
+Breaking the pill will damage this coating.

 The complete series of 4 vaccine capsules should provide protection against typhoid for up to 5 years.
 Another series of 4 capsules is then recommended every 5 years during possible exposure to typhoid.
 Your individual booster schedule may be different from these guidelines.
 Follow your doctor's instructions or the schedule recommended by the Centers for Disease Control and Prevention (CDC).

 Be sure you receive all recommended doses of this vaccine.
 If you do not receive the full series of capsules every 5 years during continued exposure, you may not be fully protected against the disease.